 How do you know if there is gossip in the workplace?
 Simply look for signs in the office that those around you are involved in gossip.
 Some of those signs could be:

 - Conversations in another language.
-This is not meant to be racist, but it's been known that those gossiping may speak in another language so the person they are talking about won't know.
+This is not meant to be racist, but it's been known that those gossiping may speak in another language, so the person they are talking about won't know.
 If they do it in front of you, then the gossip could be about you!
 However, this isn't proof enough.
 A workplace can't tell someone to speak a different language just because someone thinks they are gossiping.
 People may make up their own language just to do it!

 - Conversations stop when the person being gossiped about comes into the workplace.
 This is another sign that shows people could be gossiping in the workplace.
-If someone normally talks a lot, then they are dead silent when someone enters the room, it could be gossip.
+Does someone who normally talks a lot become dead silent when someone enters the room?
 If that happens to you, then the gossip could be about you.

 - Others treat the person being gossiped about differently.
-If once close co-workers start to distant themselves from another co-worker, then the gossip could be centered on that person.
-If the gossip is about you, then you may notice your co-workers treating you differently.
+If once close co-workers start to distance themselves from another co-worker, then the gossip could be centered on that person.
+You may notice your co-workers treating you differently if the gossip is about you.

-- Personal conversations completely stop.
-If there are no personal conversations in the office, it could mean that co-workers are gossiping about others through e-mail, text message, and over various social networking websites.
+- Personal conversations stop entirely.
+If there are no personal conversations in the office, it could mean that co-workers are gossiping about others through e-mail, text messages, and over various social networking websites.
 Be on the lookout for those e-mails that could mistakenly be sent to you that are about you!

 This poll clearly demonstrates that office gossip is clearly never good in the workplace.
 That's something everyone can agree on.

-Workplace gossip is avoidable if you make the proper precautions.
+Workplace gossip is avoidable if you take the proper precautions.
 Here are a few tips so you can avoid being involved in gossip in the workplace.